one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 #

 ## Before Getting Started
 - I strongly suggest becoming familiar with Hackintoshing before jumping into this.
 Know the downsides, shortcomings, and difficulties.
-Read through the [dortania guide](https://dortania.github.io/vanilla-laptop-guide/), poke around on [r/hackintosh](https://reddit.com/r/hackintosh), have a look around [InsanelyMac](https://www.insanelymac.com) and [TonyMacX86](https://www.tonymacx86.com)(even though this guide doesn't use their tools there is still a lot of useful information), and do some general web searches.
-Even if a lot of it doesn't make sense, just reading throught and becoming familiar with terms will be helpful!
-Again, become at least somewhat familiar with Hackintoshing!
+Read through the [dortania guide](https://dortania.github.io/vanilla-laptop-guide/), poke around on [r/hackintosh](https://reddit.com/r/hackintosh), have a look around [InsanelyMac](https://www.insanelymac.com) and [TonyMacX86](https://www.tonymacx86.com) (even though their tools aren't used here, they have a lot of useful information), and do some general web searches.
+Even if a lot of it doesn't make sense, just reading through it and becoming familiar with terms will be helpful!
-- Know that MacOS and firmware updates may break your installation!
+- Know that MacOS updates and firmware updates may break your installation!
 Before updating MacOS or firmware, check back here to see what the status is!
-I will likely be keeping my device up to date.
-So, again, check here before you update!
-The compatible MacOS and firmware versions will always be at the top of the readme!
+I will likely be keeping my device up to date so check back here before doing any MacOS or firmware updates!
+The latest compatible MacOS and firmware versions will always be at the top of the this page.
 - Don't let this section scare you off!
-Once the system is up and running, it's very stable!
+Once MacOS is up and running on your system, it is very stable!

 ## Basic Installation Steps:
 - Install/update [MrChromebox coreboot firmware](https://mrchromebox.tech/#fwscript) if you haven't already
-- Get the MAC address of your WiFi card - it should be printed on the WiFi card or you can get it from your current OS - you'll need it later
- - Install your new WiFi card if you haven't already
  - Create a MacOS installer flash drive by following [this guide](https://dortania.github.io/vanilla-laptop-guide/preparations/online-installer.html)
  - Download [OpenCore 0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9) and copy only the highlighted files in [this screenshot](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/Required%20Files%20From%20OC.png) to your flash drive, keeping the folder structure as seen in the image
  - Download all of the [required files](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#required-files)
  - Move the required files to their appropriate locations on your installer flash drive
     - Your EFI folder should look like [this](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/EFI.png) - make sure all of the files are there
+ - Get the MAC address of your WiFi card - it should be printed on the WiFi card or you can get it from your current OS - you'll need it for the next step
  - Follow the PlatformInfo portion of the [this guide](https://dortania.github.io/vanilla-laptop-guide/OpenCore/config-laptop.plist/broadwell.html#platforminfo) to edit the config.plist from this repo
     - You'll need [ProperTree](https://github.com/corpnewt/ProperTree) to edit the plist file and [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate the SMBIOS info
     - Use a MacBookAir7,2 profile
     - In the config.plist, you need to enter values for: SystemProductName, SystemSerialNumber, MLB, SystemUUID, and ROM
       - Use your MAC address without the colons for the ROM field (You did get your MAC address, right?)
+ - Install your new WiFi card if you haven't already
+    - I had an odd issue of the Chromebook not booting after initially installing the new WiFi card.
+If this happens, disconnect the battery and WiFi card and try again.
  - Boot to your installer and install MacOS
  - Boot into MacOS using your installer flash drive and copy the EFI folder from you installer flashdrive to the EFI partition of your internal SSD
     - Use [MountEFI](https://github.com/corpnewt/MountEFI) to mount the EFI partition